 - Check your Internet access.
 Make sure you are able to surf the web and use other applications.

-- Check your firewall and Antivirus rules.
+- Verify your firewall and Antivirus rules.
 Make sure Kodi has permission to connect to the internet.

 - Check whether you are going through a VPN or proxy.
 If your computer (or local network) is accessing the Internet through a proxy or VPN, you might have trouble accessing certain services or websites.

-- Check the destination.
+- Look at the destination.
 Is the FTP server accepting your incoming requests?
 Is the add-on still available?
 If you are streaming from a seedbox make sure the FTP server is running and operational.

 3.6 Manually transcode videos for Kodi.